 Six credit hours of experiential learning are required for the Sport Sales & Strategy concentration.
 A minimum of three out of the six credit hours must be a SMGT internship course.
-Completion of the internship credit can be achieved through a combination from the following courses: SMGT 489, or SMGT 490 and SMGT 297, or SMGT 490 and a TAI or RAI.
+Completion of the internship credit can be achieved through a combination from the following courses: SMGT 489, or SMGT 490 and SMGT 297, or SMGT 490 and any SMGT practicum 291-299, or SMGT 490 and a TAI or RAI.